Stefano Centini: Career

 In Feb 2023, Centini produced folk horror In My Mother's Skin which premiered at the 2023 Sundance Film Festival as part of the festival's "Midnight" section.
 Same month, he produced Tomorrow Is a Long Time, a Singapore-Taiwanese-French-Portuguese co-production that premiered as part of the Generation 14plus selection of the 73rd Berlin International Film Festival.
 In May 2023, he co-produced revisionist Western drama The Settlers (2023 film) that premiered at the 76th Cannes Film Festival and was honoured with FIPRESCI Prize, becoming the first Chilean production to win that award.

 In 2024, Centini co-produced romantic drama Viet and Nam which had its world premiere in the Un Certain Regard section of the 2024 Cannes Film Festival, where it was nominated for the Queer Palm.
 In the same year, he produced three films that premiered at the Venice Film Festival including documentary Wishing on a Star, mystery thriller film Stranger Eyes, and VR animated film Guardians of the Jade Mountain.
 Later that year, he produced coming of age film Transamazonia and two films that premiered at Tallinn Black Nights Film Festival; road-trip drama Some Nights I Feel Like Walking and psychological mystery I, the Song.

 In May 2025, Centini produced Heads or Tail?, presented in the Un Certain Regard section of the 78th Cannes Film Festival, as well Magellan, presented in the Cannes Premiere section.

-He is currently serving in the committee board of the Taipei Film Festival in Taiwan.
+In 2026, Centini produced Palimpsest: The Story of a Name, directed by Mary Stephen.
+The documentary premiered at the 62nd Taipei Golden Horse Film Festival, where it won Best Film Editing and Best Documentary Feature.